AmiQuijano/Research_Track1/README.md

 Arguments:
 * `speed`: The velocity of the motors, in this case equal in magnitude on both motors but opposite in sign in order to make a turn.
-* `seconds`:Time interval during which the robot will move straight.
+* `seconds`: Time interval during which the robot will move straight.

 Pseudocode:
 ```